cp3402-students/cp3402-2021-site-cp3402-2021-team06/theme.md

 ---
 ### Styling with SASS
 The style sheet, 'style.css' was generated from the 'style.scss' file using the preprocessor scripting language **SASS**.
 Generating the style.css in this manner allowed us to create variables for the websites various style constants such as colours and fonts.
-With these variables in place, modifications were streamlined and, for example, changes to colours that are used by various components can be made through a single line of code.
+With these variables in place, modifications were streamlined and, for example, changes to colours that are used by the website's various components can be made through a single line of code.
 More infomation on how to utilize SASS can be found [here](https://sass-lang.com/documentation).

-code is included in the project so if you'd like to edit the CSS that way it is possible, otherwise you can just edit the CSS directly.
+### Styling with CSS directly
+The styling can also be modified by editing the CSS code in the file 'styling.css' directly.
 A lot of the prominent features which are seen throughout the website will be found at the bottom of the CSS.
-### Styling with CSS directly

 Likewise for the functions and other WordPress features we kept the _tk functionality relatively the same and added our theme specific functionality to the bottom of the documents for easier access.